OpenSSL legacy SSL renegotiation problem

 certificates: legacy-renegotiation-allowed: true

-...or you can set the environment variable: RC_TLS_LEGACY_RENEGOTIATION_ALLOWED=true
+• You can also directly set the environment variable RC_TLS_LEGACY_RENEGOTIATION_ALLOWED=true

 This section is mainly meant for IT-level users to find the correct source host.